xtuml/bridgepoint/doc-bridgepoint/notes/11450_Convert_GPS_Watch_int.md

 ### 4. Requirements

-4.1 Convert the GPS Watch example to use deployments.
+4.1 The GPS Watch example shall be converted to use deployments.
+4.2 Code shall be generated.
-4.2 Generate code and prove that the application still runs.
+4.2.1 Prove that the application still runs.
-4.3 Update the welcome plugin.
+4.3 The welcome plugin shall be updated.

 ### 5. Work Required